AdguardTeam/AdguardKnowledgeBase/13.technical-support/04.Reporting-Tool/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/Techsupp/mac1en.png" width="350"/>

 * Then you'll need to fill in the form for reporting a complaint.
 * After you've filled in the form, an issue on [GitHub](https://github.com/AdguardTeam/AdguardFilters/issues) will be created automatically.
-There will also be a link to monitor progress towards a solution of your problem.
+There will also be a link to monitor progress towards the solution of your problem.

 <a id="iOS"></a>